VukkyLtd/salad-mobile/README.md

 ## FAQ

 ### Are there advertisements?
-No. There is no reason for me to implement them, and implemeting them would probably make Salad very very angry at me.
+No. There is no reason for me to implement them.

+#### Will you add advertisements?
+Also no. Doing so will probably make Salad very very angry at me.

 ### Does this literally just load up [app.salad.io](https://app.salad.io)?
 Yes.
 That's exactly what it does.